 When you need extensive dental work, such as getting dental implants, you might worry about the procedure’s impact on your wallet.
-Some Australians try to save money on important procedures like dental implants by taking their dental work overseas to Asian countries.
+Some Australians try to save money on important procedures like dental implants by taking their dental work overseas.

 While overseas dentists do often promise to do the job for cheap, there are dangers you must be aware of before you eagerly start booking flights.
 This blog post discusses the three most important reasons why taking your dental work overseas may not work out for you in the long-term.